Jmontch/Compact-Rtf-stripper/README.md

 # 1 - Library content
 Library contains 2 classes and an optional class :
-- RtfStripper class furnishes extracting functions,
+- _RtfStripper_ class furnishes extracting functions,
-- RtfCommand class contains Rtf commands,
+- _RtfCommand_ class contains Rtf commands,
-- optional RtfLogger class is only for debug helps.
+- optional _RtfLogger_ class is only for debug helps.

 # 2 – Using library
-To use this library, add to your application a package with the two classes RtfStripper and RtfCommand.
+To use this library, add to your application a package with the two classes _RtfStripper_ and _RtfCommand_.
-If you have no need of debug helps, simply delete three lines at the end of RtfStripper class.
+If you have no need of debug helps, simply delete three lines at the end of _RtfStripper_ class.
-Else add the RtfLogger class.
+Else add the _RtfLogger class_.
 The furnished code simply write warning messages to output.
 You can modify this class to change messages level, or call Java standard logger, or your application debug system.

 To use library in your application, you have two options :
-- for file of limited size, read the file in a Java String then call RtfStripper static function stripLimitedSource, it return a Java String with extracted text, and static function getLastReturnCode allow to access to the return code,
+- for file of limited size, read the file in a Java String then call _RtfStripper_ static function _stripLimitedSource_, it returns a Java String with extracted text, and static function _getLastReturnCode_ allow to access to the return code,
-- for larger files, define a Java Reader to read the file, and a Java Writer to write extracted text character by character, create a RtfStripper object and call its stripSource function, it returns with a code when all text is extracted.
+- for larger files, create a _RtfStripper_ object, a java _Reader_ to read the file, and a java _Writer_ to write text extracted, and call _RtfStripper_ _stripSource_ function, it returns with a code when all text is extracted.

-You can see some example of use in the main class furnished with the library.
+You can see some example of use in the main _Rtf_ class furnished with the library.

 # 3 – About character sets
 Rtf source uses only ASCII characters.
 When encountering not ASCII characters, Rtf generators replace them by hexadecimal command followed with 2 hexadecimal digits, or Unicode command followed by code in decimal.
 So, when as usual, file is coded with an ASCII extension 8 bits character set, there is no problem to convert it in Java String.